E-Dubble

 Evan Sewell Wallace (November 1, 1982 – February 13, 2017) best known by his stage name E-Dubble, often stylized e-dubble, or shortened to e-dub, was an American rapper.
 He was best known for his Freestyle Friday series in which he released a new song each Friday throughout 2010, with one final unofficial release in 2012.
 He was the founder of Black Paisley Records.

 Throughout his career, E-Dubble released two studio albums, Hip Hop Is Good (2009), and Two Tone Rebel (2016); One studio EP Reset EP (2012); one collaborative EP with the band 27 Lights, Surrounded By Giants (2014); and one mixtape Straight Outta St. Mary's (2006).

 Background

 Wallace grew up outside of Philadelphia, the youngest child of a principal and a schoolteacher.
 His mother was a schoolteacher and taught music.
-In the 1990s, Wallace and his friends fell under the spell of hip-hop cast by Snoop Dogg and Dr. Dre.
-He started rapping from the age of 8 but didn't gain mainstream success until later due to him being insecure about his rapping ability.
+Growing up Wallace was a fan of Snoop Dogg and Dr. Dre.
+He started rapping from the age of 8 but did not gain mainstream success until later due to him being insecure about his rapping ability.
 His music would later be known for its common celebrations of his love for hip-hop.
 He played center on the Wissahickon High School basketball team but dreamed of being a professional rapper.
 In an interview with the Baltimore magazine, Wallace cited Eminem's breakout success in the late 90s as a major inspiration to him.